kumarsiddappa-git/Dropper/README.md

 );

 Sample line of code => th = CreateThread(0, 0, (LPTHREAD_START_ROUTINE) exec_mem, 0, 0, 0); LPTHREAD_START_ROUTINE  Points to a function that notifies the host that a thread has started to execute and exec_mem start of payload to start

+We can find more detailed information in the link [CreateThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread)

+Now lets start to understand how it can be visualized

+the code is attached which you can compile using gcc and create a obj and exe file